Dr Hannah Forde

 PhD

-Hannah holds an undergraduate degree in Economics and Statistics from the University of St Andrews and a Master’s degree in Nutrition, Physical Activity and Public Health from the University of Bristol.
+Hannah holds an undergraduate degree in Economics and Statistics from the University of St Andrews, a Master’s degree in Nutrition, Physical Activity and Public Health from the University of Bristol, and PhD in Epidemiology from the MRC Epidemiology Unit at the University of Cambridge.
+During her PhD, she completed an internship at the UK Department of Environment, Food and Rural Affairs (DEFRA).

 Recent publications